This activity is supported by an educational grant from Astellas and Seagen Inc.

-Partners for Advancing Clinical Education (PACE) has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+Practicing Clinicians Exchange has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 1.00 AAPA Category 1 CME credit.
-Approval is valid until September 8, 2023.
+Approval is valid until August 14, 2023.
 PAs should only claim credit commensurate with the extent of their participation.

 PA course advisor: Jessica Garner, DMSc, PA-C, University of the Pacific, Sacramento, California

 This activity was planned by and for the healthcare team, and learners will receive 1.00 Interprofessional Continuing Education (IPCE) credit for learning and change.